aspose-3d/Aspose.3D-Doc-md/swedish/python-net/getting-started/system-requirements/_index.sv.md

 </table>

-## Systemkrav för mål Linux
+## Systemkrav för Target Linux-plattformar

 - GCC-6 körtidsbibliotek (eller senare).

-- [`libgdiplus`](https://github.com/mono/libgdiplus): Genomförande av GDI API.
+- [`libgdiplus`](https://github.com/mono/libgdiplus): an öppen källkodimplementering av GDI API.

-- Beroende på .NET Core Runtime.
-Installera .NET Core Runtime själv krävs INTE.
+- Beroenden för .NET Core Runtime.
+Installera .NET kärnan körning i sig krävs INTE.

-- För Python 3,5-3.7: Den `pymalloc`-byggnaden av Python behövs. `--with-pymalloc` Python byggnadsalternativet är aktiverat som standard.
-Typiskt är `pymalloc`-bygget av Python markerat med `m`-suppsättning i filnamnet.
+- For Python 3.5-3.7: The `pymalloc` build of Python is needed.
+The `--with-pymalloc` Python build option is enabled by default.
+Typically, the `pymalloc` build of Python is marked with `m` suffix in the filename.

-- `libpython` gemensamt Python bibliotek. `--enable-shared` Python byggnadsalternativet är inaktiverat som standard, Python distributioner innehåller inte det gemensamma biblioteket `libpython`.
-För vissa linuxplattformar kan det delade biblioteket `libpython` installeras med pakethanteraren, till exempel: `sudo apt-get install libpython3.7`.
-Den vanliga frågan är att `libpython` bibliotek är installerat på en annan plats än standardsystemplatsen för delade bibliotek.
-Problemet kan rättas genom att använda Python byggnadsalternativ för att ställa in alternativa bibliotekssökvägar vid kompilering .
-Python, eller fixeras genom att skapa en symbolisk länk till biblioteksfilen `libpython` i systemets standardplats för delade bibliotek.
-Typiskt är `libpython`-filnamnet `libpythonX.Ym.so.1.0` för Python 3.5-3.
-7 eller `libpythonX.Y.so.1.0` för Python 3,8 eller senare (t.ex. libpython3.7m.
-Så...
-1. - Libpython3.9.
-Så...
-1. ).
+- `libpython` shared Python library.
+The `--enable-shared` Python build option is disabled by default, some Python distributions do not contain the `libpython` shared library.
+For some linux platforms, the `libpython` shared library can be installed using the package manager, for example: `sudo apt-get install libpython3.7`.
+The common issue is that `libpython` library is installed in a different location than the standard system location for shared libraries.
+The issue can be fixed by using the Python build options to set alternate library paths when compiling Python, or fixed by creating a symbolic link to the `libpython` library file in the system standard location for shared libraries.
+Typically, the `libpython` shared library file name is `libpythonX.Ym.so.1.0` for Python 3.5-3.7, or `libpythonX.Y.so.1.0` for Python 3.8 or later (for example: libpython3.7m.so.1.0, libpython3.9.so.1.0).

-Dessutom, något operativsystem som kan installera Mono(.NET 4.0 Ramstöd) eller använda .NET kärna kan använda Aspose.3D för Python via .NET.
+Dessutom kan alla operativsystem som kan installera Mono(.NET 4.0 Ramstöd) eller använda .NET kärna använda Aspose.3D for Python via .NET.
 ##  **Redigera**
 ###  **Vulkan Ordförande**
-Aspose.3D för Python via .NET kräver Vulkan x64-plattform, x86 stöds inte.
+Aspose.3D for Python via .NET kräver Vulkan x64-plattform, x86 stöds inte.

 - AMD Radeon 7700 serien och nyare
 - NVIDIA GeForce 600-serien och nyare